Skip to content

 Frequently asked questions

-How often does hail damage occur in Dodge City?
+How long does a typical roof repair take in Dodge City?

-How much is my hail deductible in Ford County?
+What is the wind and hail deductible for homeowners in Ford County?

 Wind/hail deductible notice